 The lucky royals were expected to receive a wand lesson in The Gryffindor Common Room and witness a special effects demonstration on the set of the wizards' shopping hub, Diagon Alley.

 The Duke and Duchess of Cambridge and Harry met creative teams from recent productions at the sprawling site which boasts The Making of Harry Potter attraction.

+It isn't the first time that the royals have delved into wizardry.
+Prince Charles and Camilla visited London's King's Cross train station in January to see platform 9 3/4 where budding wizards take their trains to Hogwarts.
 Friday's tour marks Kate's third engagement of the week, following visits to a Manchester primary school on 23 April and a return to the National Portrait Gallery on 24 April.
 She will also visit Naomi House children's hospice on 29 April.